-Together with the School of Informatics and Computing at IU Bloomington, the School of Informatics and Computing at Indianapolis (IUPUI) aims to lead the nation in creating a new, broad and interdisciplinary view of informatics and uses this viewpoint as the foundation for three foci:
+Together with the School of Informatics, Computing and Engineering at IU Bloomington, the School of Informatics and Computing at Indianapolis (IUPUI) aims to lead the nation in creating a new, broad and interdisciplinary view of informatics and uses this viewpoint as the foundation for three foci:

 The School’s primary emphasis is in education and research, offering a broad array of B.S., M.S., and Ph.D., programs and a research agenda that emphasizes the breadth of informatics as an interdisciplinary field of study.
 The School is at the forefront of innovation in education and provides an informatics curriculum which focuses on computing and information technology, while giving equal attention to the complex interactions of technology, individuals, and society.
 Students of Informatics learn skills which allow them to use computing to solve real human problems in areas such as healthcare, education, poverty, security, and the environment.